ORNL/papyrus/README.md

 ## Installation

-You can download Papyrus from GitHub:
+You can download the Papyrus source code from GitHub:

     $ git clone https://github.com/ORNL/papyrus.git
     $ cd papyrus